pseusys/SeasideVPN/viridian/algae/typhoon/README.md

   Lonely --> Still: A handshake message is received from Server Lonely --> Shadowriding: Timeout expires note left of Lonely
-    Client waits for Server reponse for "next_in + timeout - RTT".
+    Client waits for Server response for "next_in + timeout - RTT".
     It continues sending data to Server in the meantime.
     A number of retries on entering the state is specified. end note